ideal-lab5/idn-sdk/pallets/randomness-beacon/README.md

 # Randomness Beacon Pallet

 This pallet facilitates the aggregation and verification of randomness pulses from an external verifiable randomness beacon, such as [drand](https://drand.love)'s Quicknet.
 It enables runtime access to externally sourced, cryptographically secure randomness while ensuring that only properly signed pulses are accepted.
+In addition, it is responsible for triggering dispatch logic to deliver randomness across subscribers.

 ## Usage